rwepa/teaching-streamlit-climb/README.md

 # teaching-streamlit-climb
-Python with streamlit module for the Climbing Route System
+Python with the streamlit module for the Climbing Route System